tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you're worried about expenses in the cloud and need help to determine how to reduce cost, increase performance, and improve fault tolerance AND security, what AWS service can help?
 A: Trusted Advisor can provide real-time guidance on all of these based on best practices.
 Cost Explorer can help you view itemized cost, but you can't use it to check resource utilization.

 - Q: What AWS service can you use to check the health of your AWS infrastructure?
 A: Use AWS Health Dashboard.
 There are actually two features.
 The first is service health, which shows you the health of AWS services in general The other is called "Your account health", which is personalized.

+- Q: Which AWS dashboard displays relevant and timely information to help users manage events in progress, and provides proactive notifications to help plan for scheduled activities: Pesonal Health Dashboard or Service Health Dashboard?
+A: Personal Health Dashboard is the answer.
+Service Health Dashboard doesn't provide proactive notification.

 - Q: What service can help you determine the optimal sizing for EC2 instances that you use to run workloads?
 A: AWS Compute Optimizer can help you do this.
 To change the instance type of an EC2 instance, all you have to do is stop the instance, change the type, and start the instance again.